Cuprate/cuprate/database/README.md

 <!-- TODO: document DB on remote filesystem (does redb allow this?) -->

 ### 3.3 redb-memory
-This backend is 100% the same as `redb`, although, it uses `redb::backend::InMemoryBackend` which is a key-value store that completely resides in memory instead of a file.
+This backend is 100% the same as `redb`, although, it uses `redb::backend::InMemoryBackend` which is a database that completely resides in memory instead of a file.

 All other details about this should be the same as the normal `redb` backend.